-- Part-time Student One who has a course load of less than 12 semester hours in one semester - Full-time Student One who has a course load of 12 or more semester hours in one semester.
+- Part-time Student One who has a course load of less than 12 semester hours in one fall or spring semester - Full-time Student One who has a course load of 12 or more semester hours in one semester.
 The normal course load for a full-time student during a regular semester is 15 hours.
 Eighteen (18) hours is the maximum which may be carried without approval.
-A student who wishes to take additional courses must obtain approval from the Vice President of Instruction, but in no case may the total exceed 21 semester hours.
-These course load definitions are prorated for shorter summer sessions.
+A student who wishes to take additional courses must obtain approval from the Chief Academic Officer, but in no case may the total exceed 21 semester hours.
+These course load definitions are prorated for the summer session.